 The Welfare Reform Mitigations Working Group, established under “A Fresh Start, the Stormont Agreement and Implementation Plan”, made recommendations to the Northern Ireland Executive as to how the impact of welfare changes could be mitigated within a defined budget.
 The Executive allocated a £501 million expenditure package over four years until 31 March 2020 to allow time for people to adjust to the welfare reforms.
-The recommendations in the report have been developed by the Department for Communities (“the Department”) into a range of measures in the form of Welfare Supplementary Payments.
+The recommendations in the report were developed by the Department for Communities (“the Department”) into a range of measures in the form of Welfare Supplementary Payments.

 The Department has made Regulations introducing Welfare Supplementary Payments for the purpose of helping those who have incurred financial disadvantage through reduction, or termination, of current social security benefits as a result of welfare reform.